11 Ways To Identify Metals for Welding (Plus per Metal Identification)

 Magnesium is the lightest metal.
-It has a dull-gray color, comes in casting forms, is soft and brittle, doesn’t create sparks, and isn’t magnetic.
-When you create magnesium shaving or dust, you must be careful because they are flammable.
+It has a dull gray color, comes in casting forms, is soft and brittle, doesn’t create sparks, and isn’t magnetic.
+If you create magnesium shaving or dust, you must be careful because they are flammable.

 - Flame test.
 You can also do the flame test described earlier.
-If the shavings spark and burn, it is magnesium.
+If the shavings spark and burn, it’s magnesium.

 - The weight.
 Magnesium is the lightest metal.